CrochetFeve0251/psr2-plugin/wiki/general/migrating.md

 #### Adopting a subscriber approach

-The first step is actually to make the business logic have a compatible with the Launchpad syntax.
+The first step is actually to make the business logic architecture to respect Launchpad standards.

 For that it is important to adopt an object-oriented approach with a method registering or returning event definition and callback which are method on the same object.